igalic/blag/contents/igors/portfolio.md

 I have been an [Apache](https://www.apache.org/) committer since February 2010, when I joined the [Apache httpd](https://httpd.apache.org/), and shortly thereafter the [Apache Traffic Server](https://trafficserver.apache.org/) project.
 2012 I became a member.

 My contributions to these two projects have been documentation mostly, but also the odd code fix: I starteed the SNI support in Traffic Server, and added FreeBSD raw-disk support.
-I have also devoted a lot of time to Apache Traffic Server as release manager (cat herder).
+I have also devoted a lot of time to Apache Traffic Server as release manager.

 # Dev♥Ops